JustinNew/Scala/README.md

 ```

 #### protected
-  - In Scala, a protected member is only accessible from subclasses ofthe class in which the member is defined.
+  - In Scala, a protected member is only accessible from subclasses of the class in which the member is defined.
   - A modifierof the form private[X] or protected[X] means that access is private or protected "up to" X, where X designates some enclosing package, class or singleton object.

 ### Abstract Members